chreden/trview/doc/itemswindow.md

 Type | The type name of the item
 \# | The item number
-Position | The position of the item in world space Type ID | The type ID of the item
+Position | The position of the item in world space Angle | The raw rotation value
+Angle Degrees | The rotation value converted to degrees Type ID | The type ID of the item
 Room | The number of the room that the item is in Clear Body | Whether to remove a dead body when a bodybag trigger is triggered